hashicorp/packer/website/source/partials/builder/alicloud/ecs/_RunConfig-not-required.html.md

 -   `associate_public_ip_address` (bool) - Associate Public Ip Address
 -   `zone_id` (string) - ID of the zone to which the disk belongs.

--   `io_optimized` (bool) - Whether an ECS instance is I/O optimized or not.
+-   `io_optimized` (*bool) - Whether an ECS instance is I/O optimized or not.
+If this option is not provided, the value will be determined by product API according to what `instance_type` is used.
-    The default value is false.

 -   `description` (string) - Description
 -   `force_stop_instance` (bool) - Whether to force shutdown upon device restart.
-The default value is false.
+The default value is `false`.

+    If it is set to `false`, the system is shut down normally; if it is set to `true`, the system is forced to shut down.

 -   `disable_stop_instance` (bool) - If this option is set to true, Packer will not stop the instance for you, and you need to make sure the instance